handeyeco/do-react/README.md

 * Ask me questions if you get stuck!
 * Save project
 * Send me a link (you can find it under `Share` in the top toolbar)

+Go get 'em!
+You can totally do this and it'll be awesome!